-The final standard's deadline will be phased in (as proposed, 2034, 2036, or 2037), depending on the type and size of the building.
+The final standard's deadline will be phased in (as proposed, 2033, 2035, or 2036), depending on the type and size of the building.

-Regulations will be issued by June 1, 2022, which will address items such as: Building type groupings; setting performance standards for each building type; guidance for onsite solar generation requirements; and adjustments or assistance for underresourced sectors, such as affordable housing and non-profits.
+Regulations will be issued following passage of bill 16-21, which will address items such as: Building type groupings; setting performance standards for each building type; guidance for renewable energy allowances; BPIP parameters and format; and adjustments or assistance for under-resourced sectors, such as affordable housing and non-profits.